-All students are encouraged to meet with a Financial Aid Officer in order to determine their financial aid qualifications.
+All students are encouraged to meet with a Financial Aid Officer in order to determine financial aid qualifications.
 The Financial Aid Office administers federal financial aid and assists students receiving benefits such as those offered through Vocational Rehabilitation, the Workforce Investment Act, and other agencies.
-The office assists those students with calculated financial need, as determined by the U.S. Department of Education.
+The office assists those students with calculated financial need, as determined by the U. S. Department of Education.
 The operation of the office is based upon the Department of Education's concept of "needs analysis," which expects a student and his/her family to meet educational expenses as completely as possible.
-All students applying for financial aid are asked (and maybe required only if selected for verification) to submit copies of appropriate federal income tax returns to help ensure the accuracy of the information provided.
+All students applying for financial aid are asked (and may be required) to submit copies of appropriate federal income tax returns to help ensure the accuracy of the information provided.
 Students classified by the Department of Education as "dependent" may also be required to submit copies of their parents' federal income tax returns.